docsforadobe/after-effects-scripting-guide/docs/property.rst

 **Description**

 Turns spatial continuity on or off for the specified keyframe.
-If the property value type is neither ``TwoD_SPATIALnorThreeD_SPATIAL``, an exception is generated.
+If the property value type is neither ``TwoD_SPATIAL`` nor ``ThreeD_SPATIAL``, an exception is generated.

 **Parameters**